sveltecult/franken-ui-site/src/content/docs/introduction.md

                 The <code class="font-geist-mono">preset-quick</code> option will result
                 in an upfront size of approximately <code class="font-geist-mono">137.83kB</code>
                 (<code class="font-geist-mono">22.56kB</code> minified and gzipped).
-If you find this too large, you can always <a class="font-medium underline underline-offset-4" href="/docs/optimization#picking-components">turn off components</a> you don't need, significantly
+If you find this too large, you can always <a class="uk-link" href="/docs/optimization#picking-components">turn off components</a> you don't need, significantly
                 reducing the CSS size.
             </p>